Calculator

 How salary sacrifice works

 Salary sacrifice is a contractual arrangement between you and your employer.
-You agree to give up part of your salary in exchange for employer pension contributions of the same value.
-Because your gross salary is reduced, you pay less income tax and employee National Insurance on the sacrificed amount.
-Your employer also pays less employer NI — and many pass some or all of this saving into your pension.
+You give up part of your salary in exchange for employer pension contributions of the same value.
+Your gross salary is lower, so you pay less income tax and employee NI.
+Your employer also saves employer NI, and many pass some or all of that saving into your pension.

-Unlike relief at source or net pay, salary sacrifice is not technically "tax relief" — the benefit comes from the reduction in gross salary, meaning both income tax and NI savings are achieved simultaneously.
+Unlike relief at source or net pay, salary sacrifice is not technically "tax relief".
+The saving comes from the reduced gross salary, so income tax and NI savings happen at the same time.

 What the employer NI saving means for you

 From April 2025, the employer NI rate is 15% on earnings above £5,000 per year.
-When you sacrifice £1 of salary, your employer saves 15p in NI contributions.
-Some employers share this saving with employees by adding it to the pension contribution.
-A 100% pass-through means your pension receives significantly more than the sacrifice amount.
+Sacrifice £1 of salary and your employer saves 15p in NI.
+Some employers add that saving to your pension.
+A 100% pass-through means your pension receives significantly more than the sacrifice amount alone.

 Worked example